Mirantis/k8s-netchecker-server/README.md

 For other possibilities regarding testing, code and Docker images building etc. please refer to the Makefile.

-## Deployment on K8S cluster
+## Deployment in Kubernetes cluster

-For deployment two option can be used.
-One - `./examples/deploy.sh` script;
+In order to deploy the application two options can be used.

-users must provide all needed variables (e.g. name and tag for Docker images) by modifying of the script.
+First - using `./examples/deploy.sh` script.
+Users must provide all the needed environment variables (e.g. name and tag for Docker images) before running the script.

-Deployment as helm chart: if users have [Helm](https://github.com/kubernetes/helm) installed on their K8S cluster they can build the chart from its description (`./helm-chart/`) and then deploy it (please, use Helm's documentation for details).
+Second - deploy as a helm chart.
+If users have [Helm](https://github.com/kubernetes/helm) installed on their Kubernetes cluster they can build the chart from its description (`./helm-chart/`) and then deploy it (please, use Helm's documentation for details).